 Concerning UAV investigations, several studies have been published on the aerodynamics of counter-rotating UAVs (see Refs.
-29-33 for example), and studies related to the acoustics thereof have also gained traction in the last few years.
-Liu et having counter-rotating propellers.
-They have found that tipvortex interactions of the upstream with the downstream propeller have been a major noise source.
-Darvishpoor et al.35 have published a review on different UAV applications, configurations and flight mechanisms.
-They have divided UAVs into main and sub-categories and subsequently discussed the characteristics, advantages and drawbacks of each category.
+29-33, for example), and studies related to the acoustics thereof have also gained traction in the last few years.
+Liu et al.34 have conducted a computational study on a micro UAV having counter-rotating propellers.
+They have found that tip-vortex interactions of the upstream with the downstream propeller have been a major noise source.
+Darvishpoor et al.35 have published a review on different UAV applications, configurations, and flight mechanisms.
+They have divided UAVs into main and sub-categories and subsequently discussed the characteristics, advantages, and drawbacks of each category.